 “My dad had a fall the other day.
 He was walking down the street and suddenly felt weak.
 His legs failed underneath him and he found himself on the ground.
 It was really scary.”
 This was a story one of our TruFit clients was telling me the other day.
 Luckily he did not hurt himself badly and he’s getting checked out by doctors.
 Being a super amazing daughter, our client accompanied him and her mom to her father’s rehab doctor appointment.
 “Doctor," she said, "do you have any suggestions for my parents about how to get back up from the ground if they fall?”

-One of the biggest fears of people who have a lot of life experience is that of falling.
-When we were young we were always on the ground!
+Falling is one of the biggest fears among people with lots of life experience.
+When we were young, we were always on the ground!
 Obviously we were much shorter and the ground wasn’t that far away.
-Still, as we age and spend most of our time in a chair, car seat, couch or laying in a bed, there is suddenly no reason for us to get all the way down to the ground.
+Still, as we age we spend more and more time in a chair, car seat, on the couch, laying in a bed... until suddenly there is no reason for us to get all the way down to the ground anymore.

-Most of the clients at TruFit Evanston are over the age of 50.
-To be incredibly clear: 50 is by far not what we consider “old” but it does seems to be that number when goals go from, “I want to train to lose weight and look better,” to, “I want to make sure I can play with my grandkids, travel, not be in pain and not need a hip replacement”.
+Most clients at TruFit Evanston are over the age of 50.
+To be incredibly clear: 50 is by far not what we consider “old,” but it does seem to mark a turning point when our goals go from, “I want to train to lose weight and look better,” to “I want to make sure I can play with my grandkids, travel, not be in pain, and not need a hip replacement”.

-There’s this notion that aging equals more aches, pains and falls; more things “breaking down”; brittle bones and loss of balance.
-Fears begin to develop: Of falling, tripping, lifting things the wrong way.
-That fear can keep us from moving and training for life and then we create stories about how weak we feel and we believe the stories.
+There’s this notion that aging equals more aches, pains, and falls; more things “breaking down”; brittle bones and loss of balance.
+Fears begin to develop--of falling, tripping, lifting things the wrong way.
+That fear can keep us from moving and training for life, and then we create stories about how weak we feel and we believe the stories.
 We might have seen our parents and grandparents age this way and accept that this is our future, too.
-It doesn't have to be that way.
+But it doesn't have to be that way.

-I asked our awesome trainers at TruFit what the most important ingredients to training are to thrive over 50 and here’s what we came up with:
+I asked our awesome trainers at TruFit what the most important training ingredients for thriving over 50 are, and here’s what we came up with:

-At TruFit, you're likely to see most people crawling, rocking and rolling around on the floor; lunging using the TRX suspension equipment or the aid of a bench to hold onto.
-Evanston is filled with a very active population that loves adventure and each one of us programs exercises to help our clients feel more fearless.
+At TruFit, you're likely to see people crawling; rocking and rolling around on the floor; lunging using the TRX suspension equipment or the aid of a bench to hold onto.
+Evanston is filled with a very active population that loves adventure, and each one of us programs exercises to help our clients feel more fearless.

-The following exercises will help get you feeling strong and confident to go down to the ground and back up.
+The following five exercises will help get you strong and confident enough to go down to the ground and get back up.
 It might be easy for some and challenging for others.

 No matter where you are on the continuum, it is ALWAYS a good idea to just move.

-Each of these exercises combines at least two of the aforementioned ingredients: balance, strength, mobility and getting friendly with the floor.
+Each of these five exercises combines at least two of the aforementioned ingredients: balance, strength, mobility, and becoming friends with the floor.
+Give them a try!